AMISH2305/RL-based-Trading-Bot/README.md

 Validate the bot on unseen data to check whether it is generalised or not.

-If it has a fair win rate with low drawdown then our bot is ready.
+If it has a fair win rate with low drawdown then our bot is ready for demo execution.

+Execute this bot in demo trading using meta trader API.